andsleonardo/fcc-tribute-page/README.md

 > Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.

 Built on HTML, CSS and Bootstrap 4.
-See it live on [Codepen](https://codepen.io/andsnleo/pen/aBxKrY).